Time flies …

 24 cm / 11”

-My sample from the pattern (the blue one)
+My sample, shown in the pattern (the blue one)

 DK / Light worsted / #3